asyncapi/community/BOUNTY_PROGRAM.md

 For Bounty Issues of Complexity Level `Medium`:

-- Draft Pull Request, [linked to the Bounty Issue using a keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if applicable,  must be submitted no later than Friday of the second week from the start date and updated every Friday until submission of Final Pull Request
+- Draft Pull Request, [linked to the Bounty Issue using a keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if applicable, must be submitted no later than Sunday of the second week from the start date and updated every week no later than Sunday, until submission of Final Pull Request and the start of its merging process

-- Final Pull Request must be submitted no later than Friday of fourth week from the start date and merged no later than Friday of sixth week from the start date
+- Final Pull Request must be submitted, and its merging process started no later than Sunday of the fourth week from the start date, with the merging process' successful ending no later than Sunday of the sixth week from the start date

 For Bounty Issues of Complexity Level `Advanced`:

-- Draft Pull Request, [linked to the Bounty Issue using a keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if applicable, must be submitted no later than Friday of the third week from the start date and updated every Friday until submission of Final Pull Request
+- Draft Pull Request, [linked to the Bounty Issue using a keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if applicable, must be submitted no later than Sunday of the third week from the start date and updated every week no later than Sunday, until submission of Final Pull Request and the start of its merging process

-- Final Pull Request must be submitted no later than Friday of sixth week from the start date and merged no later than Friday of eighth week from the start date
+- Final Pull Request must be submitted, and its merging process started no later than Sunday of the sixth week from the start date, with the merging process' successful ending no later than Sunday of the eighth week from the start date

 Updates to the Draft Pull Request are determined by: